United States Edition

 • Medium

 Try to plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that French Perfume is thought of as hardy, so it can be safe to leave outdoors for the majority of winter (although if in doubt, using a row cover is often a good idea).
-The USDA Hardiness Zones typically associated with French Perfume are Zone 5 and Zone 9.
-Ideally plant in sandy soil and try to keep the ph of your soil between the range of 6.1 and 8.5 as French Perfume likes to be in weakly acidic soil to weakly alkaline soil.
+Ideally plant in sandy, loamy and silty soil and try to keep the ph of your soil between the range of 6.1 and 8.5 as French Perfume likes to be in weakly acidic soil to weakly alkaline soil.

 Growing French Perfume from seed